apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 ## Taking it further

-Although I'm pretty happy with this approach, especially the ability to drive animations from multiple layers in the stack using the same mechanism.
+I'm pretty happy with this approach, especially the ability to drive animations from multiple layers in the stack using the same mechanism.
 However, it's not ideal for a few reasons.

 From [the SwiftUI `spring` documentation](https://developer.apple.com/documentation/swiftui/animation/spring):

 > When mixed with other `spring()` or `interactiveSpring()` animations on the same property, each animation will be replaced by their successor, preserving velocity from one animation to the next.
 Optionally blends the response values between springs over a time period.

 My approach does neither of these things.
-In theory, when `update` is called and an animation is in progress, we could lookup the current animation, and set the new animation's initial velocity appropriately.
+In theory, when an animated update propagates while an animation is in progress, we could look up the current animation and set the new animation's initial velocity appropriately.
 The blocker is the opaqueness of CAAnimations, which don't provide APIs for access to value or velocity at a given time.

-Blending response values is even more difficult, as it would require dynamically changing `CAAnimation`s over time, which isn't supported to my knowledge.
+Blending response values is even more difficult, as it would require dynamically changing `CAAnimation`s over time, which isn't supported.

 As mentioned above, I haven't figured out SwiftUI's `CubicSolver`, which I think is a private struct implementing `UnitCurve`.
-It appears to represent a bezier curve, but I haven't figured out the math or how it works.
+It represents at least bezier curves, but I haven't figured out the math or how it works.
 If you have any ideas, please get in touch!

 Ultimately, these issues are due to the closed nature of SwiftUI and other Apple UIs.
 At the core, animation curves are math.
 Standard curves are simple functions over time (`f(time) = value`).
-Springs are more complex since they're semi-stateful by taking the animated value into account, but are also determinstic.
-I could implement my own timing curve functions, but I want to avoid duplicating something built-in.
+Springs are more complex since they're semi-stateful by taking the animated value into account, but are also deterministic.
+I'd like to be able to directly call these functions.
 Unfortunately, `CABasicAnimation` has no support for this.
 At first glance at the documentation, SwiftUI's `Animation` appears to support this with [`func animate<V>(value: V, time: TimeInterval, context: inout AnimationContext<V>) -> V?`](https://developer.apple.com/documentation/swiftui/animation/animate(value:time:context:)).
 However, I have not found a way to get ahold of an `AnimationContext` outside of a custom Animation subclass, which makes this non-viable.
-SwiftUI's `UnitCurve` has [`value(at:)`](https://developer.apple.com/documentation/swiftui/unitcurve/value(at:)) and [`velocity(at:)`](https://developer.apple.com/documentation/swiftui/unitcurve/velocity(at:)) function that are exactly what I want, but don't have a spring equivalent, and `UnitCurve`s aren't accessible from `Animation`.
+SwiftUI's `UnitCurve` has [`value(at:)`](https://developer.apple.com/documentation/swiftui/unitcurve/value(at:)) and [`velocity(at:)`](https://developer.apple.com/documentation/swiftui/unitcurve/velocity(at:)) functions that are exactly what I want, but don't have a spring equivalent, and `UnitCurve`s aren't accessible from `Animation`.
+I could directly implement timing curve functions, but I'd prefer something built-in to avoid building it from scratch.